 You can do everything right in your garden and there will still be problems—like powdery mildew.
-Some things are beyond our control.
-When weather conditions are right, a host of fungal diseases will move in.
-Keeping your plants healthy and giving them plenty of air circulation will help them withstand many problems, but not all.
-Sometimes you need the help of a fungicide.
+Some things are simply beyond our control.
+When weather conditions are right, powdery mildew and other fungal diseases move in.
+Keeping your plants healthy and giving them plenty of air circulation will help minimize damage, but sometimes you need the aid of a fungicide.
 However, that doesn't mean you have to use chemicals.

 What is Powdery Mildew?